Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 Every canonical image target starts at `rag_wf_ng2` and participates in the ordinary review controls, pending-review requests, lookups, rows, and transitions.
 A PRG review advances it directly to NG3.
-Image panels expose the controlled `ignored` metadata when present; `decorative` records an omitted decorative source image.
+Image panels expose the controlled image metadata and let the reviewer select `generated` and `screenshot` together when both apply.
+A separate decorative option maps to `ignored = ["decorative"]`.
+The structured `types` and `ignored` arrays are stored atomically with the exact state-scoped image review outcome; an explicit pair of empty arrays records that the reviewed target has no included image.
+Metadata selected before the first outcome is submitted with that action.
+Metadata changed after an outcome already exists re-submits the same outcome and upserts the same UUID, image side, and RAG-state row.
+Client writes for one target are serialized, so a rapid sequence of selections is applied in order and the latest selection is the durable value.
 The shared readers retain `rag_wf_notapplicable` only for historical compatibility, and canonical content must not author it.

 ### 2. Submit a review request